Forleyy/Lux_Vehicle_Control_TouchMaster_UI/ReadMe.md

 end
 `

 And replace it with

 `
 if state_lxsiren[veh] > 0 then
   if IsDisabledControlJustReleased(0, 80) then
     PlayAudio("Upgrade", upgrade_volume)
---		HUD:SetItemState("horn", false) -- or Comment this
+  --HUD:SetItemState("horn", false) or Comment this
     HUD:SetItemState("aux2", false) -- And add this
     SetLxSirenStateForVeh(veh, UTIL:GetNextSirenTone(state_lxsiren[veh], veh, true))
     count_bcast_timer = delay_bcast_timer
   elseif IsDisabledControlPressed(0, 80) then
---		HUD:SetItemState("horn", true) -- And Comment this
+--HUD:SetItemState("horn", true) - And Comment this
     HUD:SetItemState("aux2", true)  -- And add this
   end
 end